tus/tus-resumable-upload-protocol/protocol.md

 #### Tus-Max-Size

 The `Tus-Max-Size` header MUST be a non-negative integer indicating the maximum allowed size of an entire upload in bytes.
-The Server MUST omit this header in the absence any known hard-limit or upon being unable to calculate the value.
+The Server SHOULD set this header if there is a known hard limit.

 #### Tus-Version